microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/clone-rpm-repo.md

 3. Clone PMC.

-   If you want clone all of PMC, then run:
+   If you want to clone all of PMC, then run:

    ```bash
    dnf reposync --repofrompath "azurelinux,$REPO_URL" --repo azurelinux --newest-only